Adversarial Transfer Learning for Cross-domain Visual Recognition: The Proposed CatDA

-The proposed CatGAN model is a coupled net, each of which learns the bijective mapping from one domain to another.
-The two ways in CatGAN are jointly trained in an alternative manner.
-The two generators $G_{ST}$ in Fig.\ref{fig2} share the same parameters and so do the two generators $G_{TS}$.
-The generated data ${{\bf{X}}_{ST}}$ and ${{\bf{X}}_{TS}}$ are fed into the discriminators $D_{T}$ and $D_{S}$, respectively.
+The proposed CatDA model is a coupled net of the way-1 and way-2, each of which learns the bijective mapping from one domain to another.
+The two ways in CatDA are jointly trained in an alternative manner.
+The generated data ${\hat{\bf{X}}_{ST}}$ and ${\hat{\bf{X}}_{TS}}$ are fed into the discriminators $D_{T}$ and $D_{S}$, respectively.

-Finally, the complete model of CatGAN including the generator $G$ and the discriminator $D$ can be formulated as the following two subproblems.
+By joint learning of the Way-1 and Way-2, the complete model of CatDA including the generator $G$ and the discriminator $D$ can be formulated as the follows.

-In CatGAN, one key difference from the previous GAN model is that a two-ways architecture is are proposed, with each a domain loss and a content loss are designed for domain alignment and content fidelity.
-Note that, the CatGAN has a similar structure with the discoGAN \cite{Kim2017Learning}, but essentially different.
-First, the purpose of CatGAN is for domain adaptation by domain generation, domain reconstruction and content preservation.
-Second, the CatGAN is structured by using shallow multilayer perceptrons and the domain adaption mode (supervised, semi-supervised, unsupervised) can be freely changed.
-Third, in order to minimize the domain discrepancy but keep the content fidelity, a domain loss and a content loss are designed.
+In detail, the complete training procedure of the proposed CatDA approach is summarized in~\textbf{Algorithm 1}.

-\section{Classification}
+\subsection{Classification}